The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 Summary of Position and Duties

-The Human Resources Division is accepting applications for multiple, May 15, 2023 openings for the at-will, FLSA non-exempt, seasonal position of Part-time employee in the Public Works Department.
-The position works approximately 40 hours a week, 7:00 am – 3:30 pm, Monday – Friday on a seasonal basis, with a start date and end date to their employment with the Village, as determined by the Village of Addison.
+The Human Resources Division is accepting applications for multiple, May 15, 2024 openings for the at-will, F.L.S.A non-exempt, seasonal position of Part-time employee in the Public Works Department.
+The position works approximately 40 hours a week, 7:00 am – 3:30 pm, Monday – Friday (or on a schedule as determined by the Director or his designee) on a seasonal basis, with a start date and end date to their employment with the Village, as determined by the Village of Addison.
 The primary responsibility of the Seasonal employee will involve performing a variety of maintenance activities in the buildings and on the grounds of various Village-owned facilities.
 The seasonal employee will be assigned to perform the duties of any one of the divisions in the Public Works Department on a rotating daily basis.
 Examples of some of the duties include, but are not limited to:

-• Performs daily cleaning and maintenance activities within all Public Works Buildings, facilities and their grounds, including but not limited to: scrubbing, waxing, and polishing furniture; vacuuming and shampooing carpets; emptying waste baskets; taking trash to dumpster; maintaining humidifiers; washing windows, woodwork, toilets, and washrooms; spraying and fumigating when necessary.
+• Performs daily cleaning and maintenance activities within all Public Works Buildings, facilities and their grounds, including but not limited to: scrubbing, waxing, and polishing furniture; vacuuming and shampooing carpets; emptying waste baskets; taking trash to dumpster; maintaining humidifiers; washing windows, woodwork, toilets, and washrooms.
 May perform computer-entry, such as parts and material inventory, tree inventory, sidewalk trip hazard inventory, hydrant records, etc.

 • Assists in the performance of various outdoor projects, including street-patching, water-main breaks, setting-up and taking down barricades, branch pick-up tree, trimming, performs inspections and inventories of Village-owned systems, such as sidewalk trip hazards, street-lights, trees, etc. Assists with the cleaning, maintenance and repair of Village equipment and underground and above-ground utilities, including: sewers, clean-outs, water-mains, valves, hydrants, light-poles, sidewalks, curbs, roadways, and pump stations.
 May perform environmental sampling and field analysis of creeks, wastewater, and storm-water.

-• Assists with keeping outside premises clean and orderly by sweeping and cleaning sidewalks and ramps; mowing lawns and raking leaves; picking up debris from the grounds; etc. Occasionally makes minor repairs to buildings, furniture, or equipment, such as windows, doors, furnace, and plumbing and electrical fixtures; identifies and reports items which need major repair.
+• Assists with keeping outside premises clean and orderly by sweeping and cleaning sidewalks and ramps and raking leaves; picking up debris from the grounds; etc. Occasionally makes minor repairs to buildings, furniture, or equipment, such as windows, doors, furnace, and plumbing and electrical fixtures; identifies and reports items which need major repair.
 Paints walls, floors, piping, etc. in various Village buildings.
 Paints fire hydrants.

 All applicants must meet the following minimum requirements to be an eligible candidate for this position: